Let’s get this project started!

 The good news is that it doesn’t have to be like that.
 The pitfalls are common enough that they pop up again and again, meaning that successful, tried-and-tested strategies also exist.
 We collected all the useful tips into this guide to help you avoid the most common traps and to make you an expert in HR solution implementations.

-Stories of software projects that went wrong and caused chaos in their organisations aren’t too hard to find.
+Stories of software projects that went wrong and almost took down their organisations aren’t hard to find.

 We are proud to present you a practical guide with steps you can take in order to ensure that your HR solution implementation will be a successful one, and that even though you might not be a technical person, you can be in control and play an active part in steering the project.
 We hope this guide gives you the advice and the confidence you need to lead a smooth and swift implementation process within your organisation, as well as help you in delivering the results you want.